About Therapy

 How therapy works

-During therapy we expect to understand more about what is happening in your life, including your feelings, beliefs and patterns of experience.
-The relationship with the therapist can also be a place where events and feelings from the past can resurface, and this can allow a different type of understanding to emerge, perhaps for the first time.
-These processes can involve an unconscious process, and it is possible to experience unsettling feelings within the therapy; sometimes this may not be expected, and can include feelings of anger and disappointment amongst others.
-These types of thoughts and feelings can be important, and it can be very helpful to talk about them with the therapist, even though this can also feel difficult at times.
+Over time the relationship with the therapist may also become a place where events and feelings from the past can resurface, and this can allow a different type of understanding to emerge, perhaps for the first time.
+These processes can involve an unconscious process, and can bring up feelings within the therapy; these types of thoughts and feelings can be important, and helpful to talk about with the therapist.

 Contact